cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/terminal.md

 These features are part of the [utilities plugin]({{< relref "working_with/official_plugins/Configuration/utilities/_index.md" >}}).
 {{% /note %}}

+## Description
-The terminal plugin provides support for running a sequence of commands and storing the results from to runtime properties.
+The terminal plugin provides support for running a sequence of commands and store the results to runtime properties.
 The plugin is intended for use with hardware devices with limited shell support and IoT devices.
 For machines with a full ssh implementation - consider to use [fabric plugin]({{< relref "working_with/official_plugins/Configuration/fabric.md" >}}).

 The plugin supports: